SockDrawer/sockMafia/docs/mod.md

 The recommended installation steps are as follows:

 1. Install Sockbot globally using `npm install -g sockbot`
-2. Install Sockbot-mafia globally using `npm install -g sockmafia`
+2. Install Sockbot-mafia globally using `npm install -g sockbot-mafia`
 3. *Optionally* Install Randomizer if you want help assigning roles and picking players: `npm install -g sockbot-plugin-randomizer`
 4. Create a configuration file (see below)
 5. Run sockbot with the configuration file: `sockbot config.yml`